bluesky/databroker/README.rst

 * Enable software tools to operate seamlessly on a mixture of **live-streaming** data from the Bluesky Run Engine and **saved** data from Databroker.

+Databroker is developed in concert with `Suitcase`_.
+Suitcase does data *writing*, and databroker does the reading.
+Databroker builds on `Intake`_, a generic data access tool (outside of the Bluesky Project).

 ============== ==============================================================
 PyPI           ``pip install databroker``